Roasted frozen cauliflower is easy to make and comes out caramelized and flavorful. You just need to be patient - it takes a bit longer than fresh.

 Ingredients

-Frozen cauliflower: I use two 1-lb. bags of cauliflower florets.
+- Frozen cauliflower: I use two 1-pound bags of cauliflower florets.

-Olive oil spray: I use it to spray the pan as well as the cauliflower florets.
-You can use olive oil - I simply like the convenience of spray and the way it evenly coats the veggies.
+- Olive oil spray: I use it to spray the pan and the cauliflower florets.
+You can use olive oil and drizzle it on the cauliflower, but I like the convenience of spraying and the way it evenly coats the veggies.

-To season: I use kosher salt, freshly ground black pepper, garlic powder, and dried thyme.
+- To season: Kosher salt, freshly ground black pepper, garlic powder, and dried thyme.

 Instructions